ashierj/superdemo/doc/architecture/blueprints/gitlab_steps/runner-integration.md

 not `Cancel`ed jobs), and can be used by a runner to for example recover after a crash.

-Step Runner operating in gRPC mode will be able to executed multiple step payloads at once.
-That is each call to `run` will start a new goroutine and execute the steps until completion.
-Multiple calls to `run` may be made simultaneously.
+The Step Runner gRPC service will be able to execute multiple `Run` payloads at once.
+That is, each call to `Run` will start a new goroutine and execute the steps until completion.
+Multiple calls to `Run` may be made simultaneously.
 This is also why components are cached by `location`, `version` and `hash`.
 Because we cannot be changing which ref we are on while multiple, concurrent executions are using the underlying files.

 As steps are executed, traces are streamed back to GitLab Runner.